 Projects assigned to interns differ from year-to-year depending on the departments’ work program.
-Research covers a broad spectrum of economic issues, as evidenced by the following topics addressed in 2011:
+Research covers a broad spectrum of economic issues, as evidenced by the following topics addressed in 2016:

-The selected candidate will work in one of the units of the Legal Department under the supervision of a senior member of the unit.
+The selected candidate will work in one of the units of the Legal Department under the supervision and guidance of a senior member of the unit.
 Projects assigned (which differ from year to year) will be determined at a time closer to the start of the internship to ensure that they are directly aligned with the department's work program and, to the extent possible, with the interests of the intern.
-Research covers a broad spectrum of legal issues, as the examples below from previous years illustrate:
+Research covers a broad spectrum of legal issues as the examples below from previous years illustrate:

 - Analysis of the legal framework for capital controls under the European Economic Area

-- Research on the insolvency of non bank financial institutions
+- Research on the insolvency of non-bank financial institutions

 - Research on the legal mandate of the IMF in financial regulation

 - Cross-country comparisons of effectiveness of AML/CFT efforts

 To be eligible for the FIP, candidates must meet the following criteria:

 - Must be within one or two years of completing a Ph.D. in Macroeconomics or a related field and be in student status (i.e. must be returning to university after the internship.
 Typically, internships are sought by those who are interested in the IMF's Economist Program following graduation.

 - Be below the age of 32 at the commencement of the internship